 Trips to Tulum’s surrounding areas can be made by renting a car, using public transport, booking a taxi, or participating in a tour.

 1. Snorkel in Cozumel

 Prepare yourself for one of the best snorkeling experiences in the Caribbean, which is rather impressive given how renowned the area is for its beautiful underwaters.

-For a day trip, you’ll want to get an early start to the morning in order to make the most of your time in Cozumel.
-It’s a destination that boasts incredible snorkelling during the day and lively bars for early evening sundowners.
+For a day trip, you’ll want to get an early start to the morning to make the most of your time in Cozumel.
+It’s a destination that boasts incredible snorkeling during the day and lively bars for early evening sundowners.

 While on the island, feel free to include some time to relax on the beach, take a walk through the jungle or rent a scooter to do some extra exploring.

 Getting to Cozumel: To get to the island, you’ll take a car, taxi, or bus from the center of Tulum to Playa del Carmen.
 From there, a 40-minute ferry will transport you to Cozumel.
 In total, the journey will last you a little over 2 hours one way.